MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/linux-preferences.md

 ### Advanced optional features

 The following settings can be configured to enable certain advanced features.

-> [!NOTE]
+>[!NOTE]
-> Enabling these features might impact device performance.
-As such, it is recommended to keep the defaults.
+>Enabling these features might impact device performance.
+It is recommended to keep the defaults.

 |Description|Value|
 |---|---|